-Soak: Soak is how good you are at resisting (soaking) damage.
-An adult human will usually have a soak of 12.
-Armour can add to this, reducing the chance that an attack damages you.
+Soak: Soak is how good a creature is at resisting (soaking) damage.
+An adult human will usually have a base soak of 12.
+Any armour worn adds to this.

 Stance: Stance determines how a combatant is fighting, the most common being normal, aggressive and defensive.
 Prone and unsteady are two stances which a character can be forced into.